fraspass/human_activity/INPUT.md

-# Statistical methods for eparating human and automated activity in computer network traffic
+# Statistical methods for separating human and automated activity in computer network traffic

 This reposit contains *python* code used to separate human and automated activity on a single edge within a computer network.